izzybegej/GRC/README.md

 ## Project Overview

 An automated Python tool that scans computer systems to check if they follow security rules from NIST and ISO 27001 frameworks.
-This tool will replace manual security audits that take weeks with automated scans that take hours.

 ## The Problem to Solve